Skip to main content

 “Complaint” means a report alleging Misconduct

-“Dean” means a dean or associate dean of the applicable program that the Classroom Setting is a part of, or in the case where an associate dean acts as a Chair, a similar individual designated by the VP Academic Affairs
+“Dean” means a dean or associate dean of the applicable program that the Learning Environment is a part of, or in the case where an associate dean acts as a Chair, a similar individual designated by the VP Academic Affairs

 “Member of the University Community” means those persons involved in conducting University affairs including all Students, employees, volunteers, contractors and members of the Board of Governors of the University